liveandrew/workflow2/README.md

 }

 ```
-In the workflow definition, we use a `ResourceDeclarer` to declare the shared resource, and then pass the Resource to the Actions:
+([source](workflow_examples/src/main/java/com/liveramp/workflow2/workflow_examples/actions/ResourceReadAction.java)) In the workflow definition, we use a `ResourceDeclarer` to declare the shared resource, and then pass the Resource [to the Actions](workflow_examples/src/main/java/com/liveramp/workflow2/workflow_examples/ResourcesWorkflow.java):

 ```java
     WorkflowRunners.dbRun(